 - Continue work on the skills, qualities and capabilities to further develop character in line with what employers look for when recruiting staff.

-- PSHE Days including careers workshops.
+- PSHE Days including careers workshops and guest speakers.

 - Continue Career Action planning.

 - Mock Interview Day - interview with an employer.

 - Careers research on a variety of websites.

 - Guest speakers, taster days and trips where appropriate.